simonwendel/sun-to-usb-adapter/README.md

 I am totally a UNIX nerd and one day I decided to get myself an old Sun keybard.
 Being from Sweden I needed one with a Swedish layout.
 I was initially looking for a Type 5, but the only one I could find was a Type 6.
 They do come in a variant with a USB connection, but this one had the old-style proprietary Mini-DIN connection similar to the Type 5.

 I didn't want to pass the opportunity up though.
 Who knows when I would find a Swedish layout Type 5, right?
 So I bought it and started building myself a Mini-DIN to USB adapter.
-It is based on the work of [Ben Rockwood](https://github.com/benr) and [Sven Guenther](https://github.com/0x6e3078) by forking from the latter.
+It is based on the work of [Ben Rockwood][benr] and [Sven Guenther][sven] by forking from the latter.
 Check those repos out, I owe it all to them.

 # Building the hardware